rust-lang/reference/src/destructors.md

 > The [scrutinee] of a `match` expression is not a temporary scope, so temporaries in the scrutinee can be dropped after the `match` expression.
 For example, the temporary for `1` in `match 1 { ref mut z => z };` lives until the end of the statement.

 r[destructors.scope.temporary.edition2024]
+> [!EDITION-2024]
-> **Edition differences**: The 2024 edition added two new temporary scope narrowing rules: `if let` temporaries are dropped before the `else` block, and temporaries of tail expressions of blocks are dropped immediately after the tail expression is evaluated.
+> The 2024 edition added two new temporary scope narrowing rules: `if let` temporaries are dropped before the `else` block, and temporaries of tail expressions of blocks are dropped immediately after the tail expression is evaluated.

 Some examples: